-The impact of the health pandemic on society has tremendously shed light on domestic and gender-based violence in Lebanon.
-The ISF revealed the figures to coincide with the UN’s international 16-day campaign to end gender-based violence.
+The pandemic has come to tremendously shed light on domestic violence in Lebanon, with the ISF figures coinciding with the 16-day international campaign of the UN to end gender-based violence.

-Unfortunately, the coronavirus-induced lockdowns, which were implemented by the government intermittently for the last nine months to keep citizens safe from the virus, have in turn put vulnerable women in danger in their own homes.
+Unfortunately, the coronavirus-induced lockdowns, meant to keep people safe from the virus, have in turn trapped vulnerable women with their abusers at homes.

 Locked at home, a place that should be a safe haven for individuals turned out to be a new form of torture.
-Victims have reached out by phone to NGOs, which have also seen a rise in calls for help from domestic violence victims.
+Local NGOs have also recorded an increase in calls for help from victims reaching out to them by phone.

-“When people are stuck in their houses, with no alternatives, any man that has the potential to use violence to subjugate his wife will do it.
-And this will be exacerbated when economic and living conditions get worse,” Zoya Rouhana, director of Kafa told local media reporters.
+KAFA’s director Zoya Rouhana told The Daily Star that “when people are stuck in their houses, with no alternatives, any man that has the potential to use violence to subjugate his wife will do it.
+And this will be exacerbated when economic and living conditions get worse.”

 Abused women lack an alternative economic resource in case of the absence of their husband, or outside the marital house.

-Raghida Ghamlouch, program manager at Abaad, told local media that “for a long time, there was a lack of knowledge and sensitivity on the subject of GVB, and how to deal with victims.”
+Raghida Ghamlouch, program manager at Abaad, told The Daily Star that “for a long time, there was a lack of knowledge and sensitivity on the subject of GVB, and how to deal with victims.”

-From February to November this year, the ISF received 1,120 calls of domestic violence complaints, which is an increase of 102% compared to the same period last year, according to the force.
+That hotline has received 1,120 calls of domestic violence complaints, from February to November, a staggering increase of 102% compared to the same period last year, according to the ISF.

-Yet, Rouhana admitted: “It is a very long struggle.
+“It is a very long struggle.
 Maybe it is easier to change laws.
-But, to change society and culture, that is an even longer obstacle.”
+But, to change society and culture, that is an even longer obstacle.” she admitted.